ADMINISTRATIVE REGULATION - 1312.3

 Step 1: Filing of Complaint

-Any individual, public agency, or organization may file a complaint of alleged noncompliance by the district related to any of the programs or reasons delineated in BP 1312.3.
-(5 CCR 4630)
+Any individual, public agency, or organization may file a complaint of alleged noncompliance by the District related to any of the programs or reasons delineated in BP 1312.3.
+(5 CCR 4630).
+A complaint filed on behalf of an individual student may only be filed by that student or that student’s duly authorized representative.

 A student fees complaint may be filed with the principal of a school, the Superintendent or the Superintendent's designee.
 A student fees complaint and/or LCAP complaint may be filed anonymously if the complaint provides evidence or information to support an allegation of noncompliance.